amalcpaulson/amalcpaulson/README.md

 - 🌱 I’m currently learning Django, ReactJS, ViteJs, React Native
 - 👯 I’m looking to collaborate on Web and app projects
 - 💬 Ask me about web and mobile application development
-- Currently working with government website and OpenGrad project
 - 📫 How to reach me: amalcpaulson@gmail.com
 - Portfolio - <a href="https://amalcpaulson.vercel.app">amal c p </a>